noah44846/waskellc/docs/report/main.typ

 // - the apply function again but this time more generic (not only integer arguments) / unit type issues in general -> if import always remove return on unit, if export only remove for wrapper, else never remove
 // - The representing of PAPs at the top level for code generation
 // - Implementation of the parametric polymorphism and specifically assigning a function type to a type variable
+// - RCs and having mutliple mutalble references to the symbol while doing recursion -> consume symbol table clone the symbol and reinsert the modified symbol

 = Evaluation